skochinsky/Sharp86/readme.md

 ## Running the Processor

 Before running the processor, you'll need to load some valid 8086 code somewhere into the processor's address space.
-How you do this is outside the scope of the document and depends on what you're trying to emulate.
+How you do this is outside the scope of the document (although see the section "Minimal Host Implementation" below) and depends on what you're trying to emulate.
 Suffice to say when the processor starts executing you'll need to provide valid code to execute via the `IMemoryBus.ReadByte()` method.

 You can set the address at which the processor will begin executing by directly accessing the IP register: